lockss/lockss-rtd-manual/docs/installing/downloading.rst

 The directory into which the LOCKSS Installer is downloaded is simply known as the **LOCKSS Installer Directory**.

-Many commands in this manual, such as those to install, configure, start and stop the LOCKSS system, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console before issuing the relevant command.
+Many commands in this manual, such as those to install, configure, start and stop the LOCKSS system, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console using :program:`cd` before issuing the relevant command.

 ----------------------------------
 Default LOCKSS Installer Directory